kimruddock/pawelgrzybek.github.io/_drafts/2017-11-31-top-picks-2017-december.md

 [https://parceljs.org/](https://parceljs.org/)

-Webpack is amazing but the only downside of it may be a configuration that can be overwhelming.
+Webpack is amazing but the only downside of it is overwhelming configuration.
 Parcel comes handy then.
-This is a new kid on the block — no configuration is required and somehow it resolves all dependencies for you.
+This is a new kid on the block — no configuration is required and somehow it resolves all dependencies for you in no time.
 Fingers crossed for future of this project.

 - - -

 ## Turbo
 [https://medium.com/@ericsimons/introducing-turbo-5x-faster-than-yarn-npm-and-runs-natively-in-browser-cc2c39715403](https://medium.com/@ericsimons/introducing-turbo-5x-faster-than-yarn-npm-and-runs-natively-in-browser-cc2c39715403)

 NPM client five time faster than it's origin, smaller node_modules size and most interestingly works in the browser — Turbo.
-Another bran new tool that the Twitter went crazy about.
+Another brand new tool that the dev community on Twitter went crazy about.
 Instant dependency resolution, robust caching mechanisms and works great with tiny and massive apps.
-Sounds nice, time will show us if it is going to take over the popularity of good old npm and yarn.
+Sounds nice.
+Time will show us if it is going to take over the popularity of good old npm and yarn.

 - - -

 ## Getting your site ready for mobile-first indexing
 [https://webmasters.googleblog.com/2017/12/getting-your-site-ready-for-mobile.html](https://webmasters.googleblog.com/2017/12/getting-your-site-ready-for-mobile.html)

-Google changes indexing mechanism fro desktop-first to mobile-first.
+Google changes indexing mechanism from desktop-first to mobile-first.
 We should expect a strong indexing bump for all websites that are mobile optimized and probably a significant drop for old-school, not maintained projects.

 - - -